brownrabbit0207/wix-detox/website/versioned_docs/version-19.x/Troubleshooting.Synchronization.md

 slug: troubleshooting/synchronization
 title: Dealing With Synchronization Issues in Tests
-sidebar_label: Dealing With Synchronization Issues in Tests
----

-## Dealing With Synchronization Issues in Tests

-Traditionally, one of the most difficult aspects of E2E testing is synchronizing the test scenario with the app.
-Complex operations inside the app (like accessing servers or performing animations) often take variable amount of time to complete.
-We can’t continue the test until they’ve completed.
-How can we synchronize the test with these operations?

-Synchronizing manually with `sleep()` commands is a bad idea.
+sidebar_label: Dealing With Synchronization Issues in Tests Synchronizing manually with `sleep()` commands is a bad idea.
 It’s flaky, complicates the tests, behaves differently on different machines and makes tests needlessly slow.

 Instead, Detox tries to synchronize the test with the app completely _automatically_.